aebid/HhhAnalysis/README.md

 If you are using DY sample, you can set Sampletype=0, or Sampletype=14 which will check gen-level information( not implemented yet)
 The event will be saved only if it pass preselection at reco levle but we also sometimes keep track of gen-level information

+# Run python version HME under PlottingTools
+    - PlottingTools/runHME_HHbbWW_boosted.py is used to read in events from TTree and compute the HME for each event
+    - PlottingTools/generateHMEJobs_HHbbWW_condor.py is to generate splitted condor jobs for one sample to run HME

 # Samples Location
 https://gitlab.cern.ch/cms-hh-bbww/cms-hh-to-bbww/-/blob/master/Legacy/datasets.md